Ekta3012/gromacs-app/README.md

-To build the app `ng build && electron`
+To build and run the app in development `ng build && electron`

+To build a desktop app `electron-packager . --platform=darwin`